Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 • The CSW responsible for writing the court report is responsible for ordering court transportation for that hearing.

-Children, age 4 and older, including nonminor dependents (NMDs) participating in Extended Foster Care (EFC) who are the subject of a dependency hearing must be present at all appearance hearings with the following exceptions:
+Nonminor dependents (NMDs) participating in EFC who are the subject of a dependency hearing must be present at all appearance hearings with the following exceptions:

-• The juvenile court has found that a waiver of appearance is in the child’s best interest.
+• The Juvenile Dependency Court has found that a waiver of appearance is in the NMD’s best interest.

-• It involves an uncontested matter (post disposition) and the child does not wish to appear (such as a six month status review hearing), unless the child is ordered by the court to appear.
+• It involves an uncontested matter (post-Disposition) and the NMD does not wish to appear (such as a six-month Status Review Hearing), unless the NMD is ordered by the Court to appear.

-• Special circumstances exist, i.e. the child has a contagious medical condition, such as chicken pox, tuberculosis, etc.
+• Special circumstances exist, e.g., the NMD has a contagious medical condition, such as chicken pox, tuberculosis, etc.

 Children placed in Riverside County, San Bernardino County, or Orange County